 To delay the publication of a thesis or dissertation, the committee chair should initiate and sign a “Request to Withhold Graduate Thesis/Dissertation from Public Release Form,” which must be endorsed by the graduate chair and submitted to the Office of Graduate Student Services.
 Delaying the publication of a thesis or dissertation does not prevent a student from receiving his or her degree, provided that all other degree requirements have been fulfilled.

-A delay of publication will not exceed one year, except under extenuating circumstances.
+A delay of publication may be requested for six months, one year or two years.
 If during the withholding period it is determined that the material is not patentable, the Graduate Division will release the manuscript immediately following such determination.
 If it is determined that the material is patentable, the Graduate Division will release the manuscript as soon as notice is received that a patent application has been filed.

 To avoid delay of publication, the student and the committee chair are encouraged to make timely disclosure of inventions as they occur.
 The time required to write and edit the manuscript is usually sufficient to permit the evaluation of patentable results.
 Every reasonable effort must be made to file a patent application as promptly as possible.